 My husband, Alan Ticotsky, and I have been married for 45 years.
 We met in college.
 Al is a science and math educator.
 He teaches students and teachers, and he writes books too—about how to teach science and system dynamics.
 Click here and here to see Alan’s books.

-My daughter, Becky, is a program director at a tutoring company and lives just outside of Boston with her husband, Dan, a software developer and chorus director.
+My daughter, Becky, is a college counselor in a high school and lives just outside of Boston with her husband, Dan, a software developer and chorus director.
 Becky likes correct punctuation so much that she writes a funny blog about it: apostrophecatastrophes.com.
-My son, Charlie, works in transportation policy and lives in Boston with his wife, Amberly, a nurse…and their amazingly wonderful baby (my grandson!), Caleb.
+My son, Charlie, works in transportation policy and lives in Cambridge with his wife, Amberly, a nurse…and their amazingly wonderful baby (my grandson!), Caleb.